laminlabs/lamin-blog/docs/cellxgene.md

 ## Author contributions

-`*` These authors contributed equally.
+Ishita created a Python package that can be run as an ETL to mirror the CZI cellxgene datasets into a LaminDB instance.
+Lukas worked out ontology mappings.
+Sergei created AnnData streaming accessors to run parsing at scale.
+Alex co-supervised the project.

-Sunny conceptualized and implemented the initial versions of the CELLxGENE instance.
+Sunny conceptualized the project, implemented the initial versions, and co-supervised the project.
-Lukas refined the implementation and updated the CELLxGENE instance to more recent versions.
-Alex supervised the work.

-## Citation
+## How to cite

 ```
-Sun S, Heumos L & Wolf A (2026).
+Jain I, Heumos L, Sergei, R, Wolf A, Sun S,  (2026).
 A programmatically queryable CELLxGENE LaminDB instance.
 Lamin Blog.
 https://blog.lamin.ai/cellxgene-lamindb
 ```